-I think I've always wanted to be an artist, long before I could even call myself one.
-Once I got my hands on a mound of clay I was committed.
 The momentum of my education carried me through law school.
-Perhaps this connection is visually revealed in the photographic images representing how I see my surroundings.
+Perhaps this connection is revealed in these images.
 Can you imagine, fresh out of graduate school and I said out loud "I want to be an artist".
-In the early 70's, while practicing law, I began studying at The San Francisco Art Institute working predominantly in sculpture.
+In the early 70's, still practicing law, I began studying at The San Francisco Art Institute working predominantly in sculpture.
 I worked in plaster and wood and paper.
-For many years I manufactured women's clothing.
-Color, hand, shape, people, an art in itself.
+Then for many years I manufactured women's clothing.
+Color, hand, shape, personality, an art in itself.

 I'm hoping you can see something in these photographs for yourself.
 That we make our own connection, if only for an instant.